 Hygrocybe conica turns black with age or when cut.

-Hygrocybe miniata Taxonomy & Etymology
+Hygrocybe miniata Taxonomy and Etymology

 When pioneering Swedish mycologist Elias Magnus Fries was writing Systema Mycologicum (published in 1821), he described this waxcap scientifically and gave it the name Agaricus miniatus.